bmaidics/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 ### `public_wildcard_dns`: Public Wildcard DNS

 This variable defines the public wildcard DNS pattern for bootstrap servers to be used by Kafka clients.
+It should match the wildcard DNS of the public TLS certificate.

 ### `zilla_plus_capacity`: Zilla Plus Capacity